ipfs/helia-verified-fetch/packages/verified-fetch/README.md

 console.info(res.url) // ipfs://bafyfoo/path/to/dir/
 ```

-It's possible to prevent this behaviour and/or handle a redirect manually
+It's possible to prevent this behavior and/or handle a redirect manually
 through use of the [redirect](https://developer.mozilla.org/en-US/docs/Web/API/fetch#redirect)
 option.